Harrowing scenes after Spanish train crash

-SANTIAGO DE COMPOSTELA, Spain, July 25 Witnesses to one of Europe's worst rail crashes on Thursday described harrowing scenes from hell after a speeding train jumped off the tracks and slammed into a wall in northwestern Spain.
+SANTIAGO DE COMPOSTELA, Spain Witnesses to one of Europe's worst rail crashes on Thursday described harrowing scenes from hell after a speeding train jumped off the tracks and slammed into a wall in northwestern Spain.

 At least 80 people died after the train hurtled into a sharp bend on Wednesday night at what media reports said was twice the permitted speed outside the pilgrimage centre of Santiago de Compostela, on the eve of a major religious festival.